Sanghren/lavango/README.md

 # lavango

+Lavango means `avalanche` in [Esperanto](https://en.wikipedia.org/wiki/Esperanto).
+I have the habit to name my projects in esperanto ;)

 An attempt at implementing a bare bone VM in Rust for Avalanche, using the liner chain API.

 This will -maybe- be a project participating in https://gitcoin.co/issue/ava-labs/open-defi-hackathon/3/100026354